Artisan-Lab/rustsp_analyzer/document/pre_rfc.md

 **Precondition**: Safety requirements that must be satisfied before calling an unsafe API.
 **Postcondition**: Traditionally, this refers to properties the system must satisfy after the API call.
 However, in Rust, it signifies that calling an unsafe API may leave the program in a vulnerable state.

 Sometimes, it can be challenging to classify a safety property as either a precondition or a postcondition.
 To address this, we further break down safety properties into primitives.
 Each primitive safety property can serve as either a precondition or a postcondition, depending on the context.
 The idea also addresses the ambiguity of certain high-level or compound safety properties, such as a "valid pointer."
-In practice, a valid pointer must satisfy several primitive conditions, including being non-null, non-dangling, and pointing to an object of type T. We will elaborate on these details in the sections that follow.
+In practice, a valid pointer may need to satisfy several primitive conditions, including being non-null, non-dangling, and pointing to an object of type T. We will elaborate on these details in the sections that follow.

 ## Primitive Safety Properties
 ### Layout-related Primitives
-Refer to the document of [type-layout](https://doc.rust-lang.org/reference/type-layout.html).
+Refer to the document of [type-layout](https://doc.rust-lang.org/reference/type-layout.html), we define three primitives: alignment, size, and padding.

-### Aligned
-According to the official document [type-layout](https://doc.rust-lang.org/reference/type-layout.html), aligned means the memory address to store a value of alignment n must only be a multiple of n.
-Alignment is measured in bytes, and must be at least 1, and always a power of 2.
+**alignment** is measured in bytes.
+It must be at least 1, and is always a power of 2.
+It can be represented as $2^x, s.t. x\ge 0$.
+We say the memory address of a Type T is aligned if the address is a multiple of alignment(T).
+We can formulate an alignment requirement as:

+$$\text{Addressof}(Instance(T)) % \text{Alignment(T)} = 0$$

-If requiring a signle pointer $p$ to be alligned, the property can be formularized as:
+If requiring a pointer $p$ of type T* to be aligned, the property can be formularized as:

-$$p \text{\\%} \text{sizeof}(*p) = 0 $$
+$$p % \text{Alignment(T)} = 0$$

-If requiring two pointers $p1$ and $p2$ to be alligned, the property can be formularized as(TO BE FIXED):

-$$p1 \text{\\%} \text{sizeof}(*p1) = p2 \text{\\%} \text{sizeof}(*p2) $$

-An example api is[swap](https://doc.rust-lang.org/std/ptr/fn.swap.html).
+An example API is[ptr::read()](https://doc.rust-lang.org/nightly/std/ptr/fn.read.html).

 ### Sized
 According to the official document [Sized](https://doc.rust-lang.org/std/marker/trait.Sized.html) and [type-layout](https://doc.rust-lang.org/reference/type-layout.html), it means the size of the type is known at compile time.
 The size of a value is always a multiple (including 0) of its alignment.